phalpern/WG21-halpern/noop_constructor_destructor.md

  * Changes the rule that an object's life begins at the end of its constructor invocation to a less elegant rule that an object's life begins at the end of its constructor invocation _or on return from std::bless_.
+A similar change would be needed for the destructor/`std::unbless`.
  * Does not allow suppressing normal constructor invocation for automatic, static, and member variables and base class subobjects.
 Hence does not support use cases like the "Choosing a constructor at run time" use case,